NIHAL-TP/tech_eazy_devops_NIHAL-TP/README.md

 ## Deployment

 The deployment is automated via GitHub Actions and triggers on:
-- Push to main, dev, prod, or fix branches
+- Push to main, dev branches
 - Manual workflow dispatch

 ### Configuration